CrayLabs/SmartSim/doc/installation_instructions/basic.rst

 .. note::

-  GCC is recommended to build the backends for SmartSim.
-CUDA 11.8 requires GCC 9 or 11, CUDA 12 requires GCC 11 or higher.
+  We suggest using GCC to build Redis, RedisAI, and the ML backends.
+For specific version requirements see the :ref:`Requirements <requirements>` section.

   SmartRedis can be compiled with GCC, Intel, Cray, and Nvidia compilers.

 ML Library Support
 ==================

-We currently support both Nvidia and AMD GPUs when using RedisAI for GPU inference.
-The support for these GPUs often depends on the version of the CUDA or ROCm stack that is availble on your machine.
+SmartSim supports using Nvidia and AMD GPUs when using RedisAI for GPU inference.
+GPU support often depends on the version of the CUDA or ROCm stack that is available on your machine.
 In _most_ cases, the versions of the ML frameworks are backwards compatible.
-If you encounter problems, please contact us and we can build the backend libraries for your desired version of CUDA and ROCm.
+If you encounter problems, please contact us at (smartsim at hpe dot com) and we can build the backend libraries for your desired version of CUDA and/or ROCm.

 CPU backends are provided for Apple (both Intel and Apple Silicon) and Linux (x86_64).

 Be sure to reference the table below to find which versions of the ML libraries are supported for your particular platform.
-Additionally, see :ref:`Platform Installation Guide <platform-installation>` for helpful information regarding for specific systems.
+Additionally, see :ref:`Platform Installation Guide <platform-installation>` for helpful information regarding specific systems.

+.. _requirements:

 Linux
 -----